-The purpose is to consider: redefining the geographic range of the Gulf of Mexico hogfish stock (referred to as the west Florida stock); setting status determination criteria (maximum fishing mortality threshold, minimum stock size threshold, and maximum sustainable yield proxy); setting annual catch limits and annual catch targets based on a recent stock assessment for the Gulf of Mexico hogfish stock; revising the hogfish minimum size limit to reduce the likelihood of a season closure due to the annual catch limit being reached, and removing the powerhead exception for harvest of hogfish in the stressed area.
+The purpose is to consider: redefining the geographic range of the Gulf of Mexico hogfish stock (referred to as the west Florida stock); setting status determination criteria (MFMT, MSST, and MSY proxy); setting annual catch limits and annual catch targets based on a recent stock assessment for the Gulf of Mexico hogfish stock; revising the hogfish minimum size limit to reduce the likelihood of a season closure due to the annual catch limit being reached, and removing the powerhead exception for harvest of hogfish in the stressed area.

-The need is to establish a stock definition that is consistent with the best scientific information available, to prevent overfishing, to adjust annual catch limits consistent with the SEDAR 37 stock assessment, and to achieve optimum yield (OY) consistent with the requirements of the Magnuson-Stevens Fishery Conservation and Management Act.
+The need is to establish a stock definition that is consistent with the best scientific information available, to prevent overfishing, to adjust annual catch limits consistent with the SEDAR 37 (2014) stock assessment, and to achieve optimum yield (OY) consistent with the requirements of the Magnuson-Stevens Act.